VZXdev/Quasar/README.md

 > Download from github or from MegaFile

 > [!IMPORTANT]
 > Guys, in short, I screwed up the quasar source code.
-If any of you still have it, please write to me on discord: Volkdevelopper
+If any of you still have it, please write to me on discord: Volkdevelopper.
+>
 > I am not responsible for your accounts, so if you abuse our program and get banned, there is nothing we can do.

 > [!WARNING]